Knights of Xentar: Plot

 The main character is a young wandering hero warrior named Desmond (タケル, Takeru).
 After liberating Strawberry Fields (now called Arcadia) from a demon's curse and saving the girls of city of Phoenix from an evil witch queen in his previous adventures, Desmond finds himself in a situation unworthy of his heroic status: robbers have taken all his possessions, including his legendary armor, his magic sword, and even his clothes.
-So the first task for the unsuccessful hero is to get some money.
+The first task for the unsuccessful hero is to get some money.
 Luckily, the mayor has an assignment for him, for which he is also willing to pay.
 Desmond accepts the assignment without knowing what it will lead to - traveling all over the world, fighting fearsome enemies, encountering beautiful women, and solving a mystery that will also reveal the secret of his own true identity.

 In his journeys, Desmond is repeatedly attacked by demons.
 In the process, his companion Rolf (バーン, Bān) from Dragon Knight II and the sorceress Luna (ルナ) from Dragon Knight join him.
 He dreams of a woman who later turns out to be the goddess of light Althea (メシア, Meshia).
 She and the god of darkness Deimos (ディード, Dīdo) have made an agreement that they would decide the fate of the world through a duel between their respective children.
 Desmond is the son of Althea and his friend, the black knight Arstein (アルスティーン, Arusutīn) is the son of Deimos.
 Since Arstein does not want to kill his friend Desmond, he gets Desmond to kill him.
 Since Deimos does not stick to the agreement and attacks Althea, the group has to fight against him in the end.

 After Deimos is destroyed, Desmond is offered an ascension to the council of gods, but decides to stay in the mortal world.
-He marries Luna, and Arcadia's ruler Princess Diana（ネイナ, Naina）builds them a great palace.
+He marries Luna, and Arcadia's ruler Princess Diana (ネイナ, Naina) builds them a great palace.
 Rolf marries Marie (from Dragon Knight II).